 e.
 For Spring and Summer Exhibitions one work may be offered 'Not for Sale'.
 All

-work for exhibitions in the Lytham Heritage Centre must be for sale.
+work for exhibitions in the Lytham Heritage Centre and all open air exhibitions must

 f.
 Each work must have: